 Rather than go through a bunch of theory, I’m now just going to jump to my conclusion and say that most of what we have been seeing is China with companies like Didi, Ofo, and the micro-rentals is new digital tools being used to disrupt Chinese access businesses – and mostly via increased convenience on the demand side.
 With the exception of Didi, these are classic disruptors.

 Ok.
 That was a bit of theory.
-In Part 2, I go through the new Chinese companies specifically.
+In Part 2, I go through the new Chinese companies specifically and flesh it out.
 But I thought it did require some basic terminology first.
 Just remember:

 - Forget the term “sharing economy”.